ethersphere/SWIPs/SWIPs/swip-message_to_honey.md

    }
 }
 ```
-* Any answer from the oracle will be valid for the node for `TTL` seconds.
+* Any answer from the `msgToHoneyContract` will be valid for the `messageToHoneyOracle` for `TTL` seconds.
-* The applied price is chosen by looking up the price corresponding to the `validFrom` which is in the most recent past.
+* The returned price is chosen by looking up the price corresponding to the `validFrom` which is in the most recent past.
-* After the `messagePrices` object expires, nodes will query the price oracle for a new `messagePrices` object.
+* After the `messagePrices` object expires, the `messageToHoneyOracle` will query the `msgToHoneyContract` for a new `messagePrices` object.
-* On every regular code release, the default `messagePrices` will be updated so that a fallback value is always available to nodes
+* There exists a fallback `messagePrices` object, which is updated on every regular code release.
-* Upon start-up, nodes will look at the contents of their local cache.
+* Upon start-up, the `messageToHoneyOracle` will look at the contents of its local cache.
 If no `messagePrices` object is found, or the `TTL` of their cached `messagePrices` object has expired, the message oracle will be queried.
-* The `TTL` is set as a variable inside the implementation of the oracle and can be updated.
+* The `TTL` is set as a variable inside the implementation of the `msgToHoneycontract` and can be updated.
 * To ensure that a new entry in the `swarmMessage` object can't become valid before all nodes are updated, the smart contract or update policy must ensure that the `validFrom` of new prices must be at least `TTL` seconds in the future.
-* If the oracle cannot be reached, nodes will continue to apply the `prices` as instructed by the expired `messagePrices` object or the `fallback value`—whichever is more recent.
+* If the oracle cannot be reached, the `messageToHoneyOracle` will return the price as instructed by the latest response of the `msgToHoneyContract` or the `fallback value`—whichever is more recent.
 Subsequently, the node will attempt to establish a connection at regular intervals.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->